eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 ## 5) Configure Nodes
 Nodes are configured within each chain, they monitor specific nodeos, atomic or hyperion API's.
 As HeadsUp is designed to be run privately, for best operation a node should be configured to directly query the API rather than a loadbalancer or any other intermediatry.

+Connect to the website and **Login** as the master user.

+Click **Home**

+Click on the relevent **Chain**

+Click **Add Node**

-You have the following fields:
+Configure the following fields:

 **Node Name**
 A human readable name for the node.
-This name is just for HeadsUp's user interface's benefit.
+This name is the name used to identify the node in the HeadsUp's user interface.

 **Node Type**
 Available types
-Block producer - The lead Nodeos block producer
-Nodeos follower node - The secondary Nodeos instance Hyperion
+Block Producer - The primary Nodeos Block Producer Node Nodeos Follower - The secondary Nodeos instances that measure their block sync status against the Block Producer Headblock Hyperion - The Hyperion API
-Atomic Assets
+Atomic Assets - The Atomic Assets API
-Website - monitor and alert on the chains.json and bp.json files
+Website - Monitor and alert on your website, chains.json and bp.json files

-The difference between "Block Producer" and "Nodeos Follower" in the head block number metric.
-For the purposes of the alert the block number of the follower node in compared to the block number of the Block Producer node.
+The difference between "Block Producer" and "Nodeos Follower" in the headblock number metric.
+For the purposes of the alert the headblock number of the follower node in compared to the headblock number of the Block Producer Node.

 **IP Address**
 Address of the node, can also be a DNS name

 **Port**
 Port to connect to the node on

 **Sort Order**
-On screen display order of the nodes instead Headsup
+On screen display order of the nodes in Headsup

 **Use SSL for connections**
 Connect via HTTPS otherwise unencrypted HTTP

 **Ingestor**
-It is possible to have multiple ingestors here we choose which one will connect to and test the node.
+It is possible to have multiple ingestors although at this point we only use `Ingestor 1`

+Click **Create >**

+_A connect metric will need to be configured before a new node shows as reachable_

 ## Configuring Metrics

+Metrics define what is displayed on the HeadsUp dashboard as well as make various alerts available.

+Connect to the website and **Login** as the master user.

+Click **Home**

+Click on the relevent **Chain**

+Click on the relevent **Node**

-Metrics are things we measure and display in the web app.
-To set them go to the node and then click the bell icon in the top right hand corner.
+Click the **Bell Icon** in the top right hand corner

-Metrics are devided into modules of related values, eg all value derived directly from a Nodeos node are grouped together.
-All from a Hyperion node together etc. One odd one is Voting related.
+Metrics are devided into **Metric Modules** of related values.
+All value derived directly from a Nodeos, Hyperion or Atomic Node are in their own groups inside which numerous metrics are selectable.

+Choose your **Metric Module** by opening the drop down box and selecting the relevent module.
+Choose your **Metrics** by opening the drop down box and ticking the relevent metric.

 ### Available Metrics

+---

+**Node/Connects**
+Is the node reachable

 **Node/Latency**
 Time in milliseconds to connect to the node

-**Node/Connects**

-Do you connect at all to the node

 **Node/Head_Block**
 The head block number

 **Node/Chain_Id**
 Chain Id the node reports

 **Node/Last_Irreversible_Block**
 The node reported last irreversible block

 **Node/Server_Version**

-The nodes report software version
+The node reported software version

 **Node/Head_Block_Producer**
 The node reported current head block producer

 **Node/Supported_Apis_Advertised**

-A list of the support apis
+A list of the support APIs

 **Node/Db_Size**

-Reported size of the database
+Reported size of the chain state database

+**Node/Db_Size_Free**
+Reported free space in the chain state database

+**Node/Db_Size_Used**
+Reported used space in the chain state database

 **Node/Claimer_Has_Run**
 Have BP rewards been claimed in the last 24 hours

+---

+**History_Api/Connects**
+Is the legacy History API accepting connections

+---

 **Vote/Total**

-Total number of votes for our BP
+Total number of votes for the configured Block Producer account

 **Vote/Rank**

-Our block producer's position in the vote rankings
+Position in the vote rankings for the configured Block Producer account

 **Vote/Percentage**

-Our votes as a percentage
+Percentage of total votes for the configured Block Producer account

 **Vote/ActiveProducerHasProduced**

-If our producer is in the top 21 has it produced when it should have.
-This will alert if the block producer is in the top 21 but hasn't produced
+If the configured Block Producer Account is in the top 21 has it produced when it should have.
+This will alert if the block producer is in the top 21 but hasn't produced.

+---

 **Website/ChainsJsonAndBpJson**
 Are the chains.json and bp.json files set up correctly.

-**History_Api/Connects**

-Is the legacy History API accepting connections

-**Hyperion/Latency**

-Time in milliseconds to connect to the node
+---

 **Hyperion/Connects**

-Can we connect to the node
+Is the Hyperion API reachable

 **Hyperion/Version**

-Version of the hyperion software
+The Hyperion reported software version

 **Hyperion/Features**

-List of available feature reported by the HyperionS oftware
+List of available features reported by the Hyperion Software

+**Hyperion/Latency**
+Time in milliseconds to connect to the node

 **Hyperion/NodeosRpc**

-Is the NodeosRpc service reported in good health by Hyperion
+Is the Nodeos RPC service reported in good health by Hyperion

 **Hyperion/ElasticSearchStatus**

-Is the Elastic Search service reported in good health by Hyperion
+Is the Elasticsearch service reported in good health by Hyperion

 **Hyperion/ElasticSearchIndexedBlock**

-What is the last reported block indexed by elastic search
+Last reported block indexed by Elasticsearch

 **Hyperion/BlockNumber**

-What is the last Nodeos block reported to Hyperion
+Last nodeos block reported to Hyperion

+---

 **AtomicAssets/Latency**
 Time in milliseconds to connect to the node

 **AtomicAssets/Connects**

-Can we connect to the node
+Is the Atomic API reachable

 **AtomicAssets/Version**

-Software version as reported by the node
+The Atomic API reported software version

 **AtomicAssets/Status**

-Status as reported by the node
+Status as reported by Atomic API

 **AtomicAssets/BlockNumber**

-The last Eosio block number processed by the node
+The last reported block number processed by the node

 ### Setting Alerts